Residential Measurement Standard

 1. Real estate professionals must use the RMS.

 2. Identify if the measurement system is metric or imperial, and apply it consistently.
+Measurements must be calculated to within 2% of the RMS size.

 3. For detached properties, measure the property using the exterior wall at the foundation.